vibhanshu-mishra/samsara-hos-audit/README.md

 - Certified logs where a shipping document entry exists but the document number is blank

 ### 3. Missing DVIR
-Checks whether the driver submitted a pretrip Driver Vehicle Inspection Report for the previous day.
+Checks whether the driver submitted a pre-trip Driver Vehicle Inspection Report for the previous day.
 Accepts all inspection types (pretrip, unspecified, etc.) since drivers sometimes submit under different type labels.

 ### 4. Missing Trailer DVIR
 Drivers are expected to submit two DVIRs — one for the vehicle and one for the trailer.
 This check flags drivers who submitted a vehicle DVIR but forgot the trailer DVIR.